Angryrou/UDAO2022/docs/overview/code-dev-overview.md

         ...
     ```

-2. Integrate our existing TPCH dataset in the designed module with customized Constructors.
+2. Integrate a TPCH dataset (for white-box modeling) and a TPCxBB dataset (for black-box modeling) in the designed module as built-in choices.

 3. Construct a synthetic toy example of adding a customized Dataset.

 ### Modeling Module

-1. The classes and functions (refactor into seperate files if needed)
+1. The classes and functions (refactor into separate files if needed)

     ```python
     # model.py